 Hiking poles-hiking poles are also quite important.
 I’m sure you have seen many hikers with them.
 Trekking poles provide support to your thighs and knees.
 By thrusting the pole into the ground and moving forward, you will be giving your upper body muscles the much-needed workout.

-Sunscreen – if you’re hiking at a high altitude with no trees to reduce the scorching heat, consider getting yourself sunscreen.
+Sunscreen – if you’re hiking in hot weather with no trees to reduce the scorching heat, consider getting yourself sunscreen.
 The back of your neck, cheeks, and ears will thank you for it.

 Camera – this is optional.
 Most hikers love to capture the beautiful scenes they come across on the trail.
 If you’re going to use your phone, get one with a good camera.
 For photography enthusiasts, packing a lightweight camera would be a good idea.